gaps-closure/ect/README.md

 establishing their equivalence.
-As it proceeds, it construct a modular, bottom-up proof in the [Z3](https://github.com/Z3Prover/z3/wiki) theorem prover that is both checked as the tool runs proceeds and written out in [SMT-LIB](http://smtlib.cs.uiowa.edu/) format, a human- and machine-readable format suitable for auditing.
+As it proceeds, it construct a modular, bottom-up proof in the [Z3](https://github.com/Z3Prover/z3/wiki) theorem prover that is both checked as the tool proceeds and written out in [SMT-LIB](http://smtlib.cs.uiowa.edu/) format, a human- and machine-readable format suitable for auditing.